 Michael F. Martin, an Asian affairs specialist for the Congressional Research Service, says when Beijing proposed universal suffrage, it used the word 可以 (keyi), which translates widely to “can,” “may,” “possible,” or “able to,” thus making it difficult to discern whether Beijing’s decisions comply with the Basic Law.

 Some analysts say China’s decisions in 2004, 2007, and 2014 to put off a popular vote for Hong Kong’s leader are an indication that Beijing will drag its feet on reforms indefinitely.
-China’s legislature ruled in August 2014 that only candidates vetted by a nominating committee chosen by Beijing will be allowed to run in 2017.
-In June 2015, Hong Kong’s lawmakers rejected a bill that would have introduced “universal suffrage” of the chief executive from a selection of pre-approved candidates.
+China’s legislature ruled in August 2014 that only candidates vetted by a nominating committee chosen by Beijing would be allowed to run in 2017.
+Carrie Lam, viewed as an establishment candidate, won with 777 votes out of 1,994 in the March 2017 elections, becoming the first female chief executive of the SAR.

 Pro-democracy factions were winners in the September 2016 elections for the city’s legislative body, the Legislative Council.
 Localist politicians, focused on preserving Hong Kong’s autonomy and local culture, won six seats out of the thirty-five geographic constituencies chosen by a popular vote and combined secured nearly 20 percent of the vote.
 Controversy erupted later in November 2016 when China’s National People’s Congress Standing Committee made a rare intervention in local court proceedings, passing a new interpretation of Hong Kong’s Basic Law provisions that require new legislators to take an oath of office.
 The ruling disqualified two pro-independence lawmakers who altered the language of the oath by pledging to defend a “Hong Kong nation.”

-Additionally, the mysterious disappearances of a handful of Hong Kong booksellers and media executives in the fall of 2015 and the vanishing of a Chinese billionaire raise concerns about the independence of Hong Kong’s legal system and authorities.
+Additionally, the mysterious disappearances of a handful of Hong Kong booksellers and media executives in the fall of 2015 and the vanishing of a Chinese billionaire in January 2017 raise concerns about the independence of Hong Kong’s legal system and authorities.
 The media is believed to have been targeted by Chinese state agents for publications critical of Beijing.
-The alleged abduction of Xiao Jianhua, one of China’s wealthiest financiers, who has reported links to Chinese President Xi Jinping, stokes fears that Hong Kong’s autonomy is eroding further.
+The alleged abduction of Xiao Jianhua, one of China’s wealthiest financiers who has reported links to Chinese President Xi Jinping and the military, stokes fears that Hong Kong’s autonomy is eroding further.

 What are Beijing’s plans for Hong Kong?